s-quinn-ie/230249284_CyberLand/README.md

 - In the camera script in the inspector, assign target as *Player*

 # Player Inspector
-- In CollisionScript in Player Inspector, assign Question and Police Notice to their same named script object
+- In CollisionScript in Player Inspector, assign Question and Police Notice (panels) to their same named script object

-# Question (parent) Inspector
+# Question (panel) Inspector
 - Assign Question parent object to Question in QuestionScript in Inspector
-- Exit button on click needs to setActiveBool false for the Question (parent)
+- Exit button on click needs to setActiveBool false for the Question (panel)
 - Asnwer buttons on click need to be set to QuestionScript.Correct ot QuestionSCript.Incorrect depending on which answer is correct

-# Police Notice
+# Police Notice (panel) Inspector
-- Exit button on click needs to setActiveBool false for the Police Notice
+- Exit button on click needs to setActiveBool false for the Police Notice (panel)